 At this point, you should have three piles of gear separated by access needs and identified your heaviest items.
 Now it's time to start putting everything in your backpack.

 Bricks & Mortar

 Before you start, picture a brick wall.
 There are two main components to that wall: the bricks and the mortal squeezed in between the cracks.

 Your packing should mimic this bricks and mortar system.
 Certain items, like your food bag, tent, and sleeping pad, are the "bricks."
 They are large items that cannot be easily squashed or manipulated.

 Other items, like your clothes, make for perfect "mortar."
 They squeeze into the cracks between the bricks, creating a dense wall of gear.

 Begin packing by pushing your sleeping bag way down into the bottom of your bag.

 Some backpacks have a dedicated sleeping bag compartment.
-I recommend leaving that zipper closed and loading everything from the top opening of your backpack.
+I recommend leaving that zipper open and loading everything from the top opening of your backpack.

 Next, layer one or two more of your "bricks".
 Fill in any gaps with clothing or other mortar materials, keeping in mind the access needs for each item.